Longwood, Bronx: History

 The wave of arson eventually ended with the help of community groups such as Banana Kelly CIA, Inc. and SEBCO (South East Bronx Community Organization), who worked to bring recognition and protect the remaining apartment buildings in the greater South Bronx.
 What was left was a wasteland of abandoned buildings, vacant lots, filthy streets and a severe lack of even basic commercial amenities.
 During this period of time, the neighborhood was dealt another blow as violent crime hit historic highs during the crack epidemic.
 The police seemed to be fighting a losing battle as many young men in New York City were killed on the streets over drug turf.
 The greater South Bronx was one of the hardest hit areas, with a largely poor population which lacked local jobs, many began to turn to the lucrative drug trade.

 Some of the first federal funding in decades for new investment began in 1986 under the Ed Koch administration.
 In blighted neighborhoods across the city, various housing experiments were attempted.
 The NYCHA was one of the first agencies to create and renovate residential units in Longwood, the city soon followed up with independent, locally driven developments.
 This construction resulted in escalating reinvestment in these communities Continuing into the mid-1990s, local and federal governments invested over $550 million in new subsidized residential housing and the expansion of businesses and commerce.
 This period saw the construction of the South Bronx headquarters of the Police Athletic League of New York City and the relocation of the 41st Precinct of the NYPD from Simpson Street to Longwood Avenue.
-In addition, investments were made to the Banana Kelly High School, and to several small and large businesses such as Rite Aid and McDonald's.
+In addition, investments were made to the Banana Kelly High School, and to several small and large businesses.
 This investment has only increased exponentially since that time.
 A vast number of new housing and commercial units have been constructed on formally vacant lots, with more planned.
 A community once dominated by blight and disinvestment, is now towered over by modern apartment buildings, renovated pre-war structures, and rows of attached row houses.
 Social problems persist due to a significant percentage of the population living in poverty.
 Crime, for instance, has declined versus historic highs in the 1990s, but remains significantly above average for New York City.
 Nonetheless, the neighborhood remains a symbol of social and economic improvement.